This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Light

 In general, low light levels or harsh light levels will hurt your new cuttings.
-Low light results in slow root growth, and intense light can also stunt growth, causing leaves to fall off and burn.
+Insufficient light results in slow root growth, and intense light can also stunt growth, causing leaves to fall off and burn.

 Diffused sunlight is usually the best option for your growing plants.